sophos/solarwinds-threathunt/README.md

-# Conducting a Threathunt for the Solarwinds Compromise
+# Threathunt for the Solarwinds Compromise

 ## IOCs